Specification — AI Native Data Format

 DCP data in the wild uses a compact header to declare which schema governs the rows that follow:

-["$S", schema_id, field_count, ...field_names]$S— literal marker, signals "this is a schema declaration"schema_id— identifies the schema (e.g.,"knowledge:v1","hotmemo:v1")field_count— how many fields per data rowfield_names— positional field names for human audit
+["$S", schema_id, ...field_names]$S— literal marker, signals "this is a schema declaration"schema_id— identifies the schema (e.g.,"knowledge:v1","hotmemo:v1")field_count— number of fields (allows O(1) validation without counting names)field_names— positional field names

 ["quality","push","no-type-tag","auth jwt migration fix"]